 About Our Collections

-HSP holds many national treasures, such as the first draft of the United States Constitution, an original printer’s proof of the Declaration of Independence, and the earliest surviving American photograph.
-But the true strength of our collection is the overall breadth and depth of materials that together offer a rich, complex portrait of U.S. history and society from the 17th century to the present.
+HSP holds many national treasures, such as the first two drafts of the United States Constitution, an original printer’s proof of the Declaration of Independence, and the earliest surviving American photograph.

 HSP's Collections Management Policy (latest version approved by the Board of Councilors on November 23, 2015) is available online.